Batman: The Telltale Series: Plot

 Committed to Arkham Asylum by Two-Face, Bruce meets and allies himself with a mysterious patient named "John Doe".
-Doe reveals Vicki's identity as a member of the Arkham family, whose parents were murdered by Thomas to keep his actions hidden, and sets up a fight to get Bruce bailed out, advising that he investigates the Vales.
-After curing himself of the drug's influence, Batman discovers that Vicki murdered her adoptive parents in order to use her father's company to store the drugs.
+Doe reveals Vale's identity as a member of the Arkham family, whose parents were murdered by Thomas to keep his actions hidden, and sets up a fight to get Bruce bailed out, advising that he investigates the Vales.
+After curing himself of the drug's influence, Batman discovers that Vale murdered her adoptive parents in order to use her father's company to store the drugs.
 After Batman survives an attack orchestrated by Penguin and relays the information to the GCPD, Two-Face, using a private army, blows up the warehouse and declares martial law.
 After discovering Penguin is hacking his tech, Batman is forced to choose whether to stop him and the Children of Arkham or Two-Face and his enforcers.
 Regardless of the choice, both are eventually subdued.

-After assisting in the capture of either Dent or Cobblepot, Bruce's public image begins to recover and he is reinstated at Wayne Enterprises.
+After assisting in the capture of either Harvey or Penguin, Bruce's public image begins to recover and he is reinstated at Wayne Enterprises.
 Selina leaves Gotham City after stealing a prototype from the company's R&D labs, though is forced to give it back after being caught by Bruce.
 Returning to Wayne Manor after receiving a call from Alfred, Bruce finds that the Children of Arkham had broken in and kidnapped Alfred.
 Using clues he finds in a message left by the group, Bruce discovers their new hideout and investigates as Batman.
 Upon arrival, he finds the Children of Arkham fled but discovers their plans to release the inmates of Arkham.
 Arriving at the asylum just as they release the inmates, Batman fights through the riots and helps the GCPD gain control.
 Pursuing Lady Arkham through the catacombs, he manages to rescue Alfred and defeat her.
-After the fight, Vicki is apparently killed as she attempts to escape the collapsing chamber.
+After the fight, Vale is apparently killed as she attempts to escape the collapsing chamber.

 In the aftermath, Gordon is promoted to the Acting Police Commissioner to replace his deceased predecessor and plans to give a public speech regarding the incident.
 At Alfred's behest, Bruce attends the speech, either as himself or as Batman.
 An assassin launches an attack at the event but is quickly subdued.
-The series ends with Doe, watching the event live on television, formulating a plan for the future.
+It is then revealed John Doe is watching the event live on television, who formulates a plan for the future.